Otragal/Rename-URL-Deconding-File/README.md

 There is an important variable to start the program:

-*- path*: variable where you set you directory where you download from Youtube.
+***path***: variable where you set you directory where you download from Youtube.
 Just copy the directory and set it.

 ### Notes